GRDE3024-DIG33-DigEx-Major-Project-2/backend/README.md

 # CURRENT TASKS
+- UX bugs and improvements
+- Loading and pagination bugs and improvements
+    - Pagination bugs and improve their button UI/UX
+- A more responsive tag chip view.
+Maybe I will hardcode UUIDs so you don't have to fetch them and make them load.
+Alternatively I can add in a loading spinner for them.
+- Give assessors Attendee and Organizer credentials in frontend instructions that are accounts we have enough unique events in so they can test the pagination easier?
+Pagination functionality needs at least 11 events.
+- Minor scenario bugs
+- Update user assistance
+- A3 Independent report
+- Feature testing and debugging
+- Backend comments and cleanup
+- Endpoint testing and debugging
+- Frontend comments and cleanup
+- Search event start date ordering
+- .env multiple environments setup
+- UX Bug Bounties

+# BACKLOG
+- Seed user profile images
+- Better security for secrets/credentials in dev and prod environments
+- Seed Data
+    - TicketPrice & EventTicket seed data rough version
+- Dynamic tag creation
+- Revamp location filter to use more than just the City field
+- Clean up image extension and resize handling
+- status validation once implemented
+- **Longitute latitude search**
+- Search location revamp

+# PREVIOUS TASKS
+- Create event upload issue
 - Searching events
     - Tag filter UI
     - Clear all filters
     - Clear one filter
     - Unique filter UI logic
     - No date select as option

-    - Minor scenario bugs
-    - Search location revamp
-    - **Longitute latitude search**
-- Create event upload issue
-Other
-    - A3 Group and Independent report
-    - Code comments + cleanup
+- NEW UPDATED METHOD OF AWS CREDENTIAL SETUP
 - Set up A3 api app
-    - Endpoint testing and debugging
-    - **IMPORTANT** NEW UPDATED METHOD OF AWS CREDENTIAL SETUP **IMPORTANT**

-# RYAN-FRONTEND TASKS
+- Frontend search events functionality
 - Fix frontend venue duplicates in filter
 - Endpoint handlers in frontend app
-- Frontend comments and cleanup
-- Frontend search events functionality
-- Search event start date ordering (THINK ABOUT ENDED EVENTS)

-# VALIDATION BACKLOG
 - Revamp validation error messages
 - Filename without file and vice versa
-- status validation once implemented

-# BACKEND BACKLOG
+- Dynamic search with filter change
+- Access Denied on S3 Bucket object delete (this was working prior)
 - Make Suburb required, not nullable.
 Add Suburb seed data
 - ticketType generalAdmission flag (for display in event listing summary)
-- Seed user profile images
-- Access Denied on S3 Bucket object delete (this was working prior)
-- Dynamic search with filter change

 - Finish off backend search event filters
-- Better security for secrets/credentials in dev and prod environments
-- Seed Data
-    - TicketPrice & EventTicket seed data rough version
-- Dynamic tag creation
-- Revamp location filter to use more than just the City field
-- Clean up image extension and resize handling

-# PREVIOUS TASKS

 - Endpoint request body validation middleware
 - Ticket price filter
 - Finish connecting search event data in frontend